 Activities performed by the Foundation to generate funds and/or resources to support its programs and operations.
-During the fiscal year ended August 31, 2019, the Foundation incurred no significant joint costs for activities that include fundraising appeals.

 Management and General

 All costs not identifiable with a specific program or fundraising activity, but indispensable to the conduct of such programs and activities and to the Foundation's existence, are included as management and general expenses.
 This includes expenses for the overall direction of the Foundation, business management, general recordkeeping, budgeting, financial reporting, and activities relating to these functions such as salaries, rent, supplies, equipment, and other expenses.